Stroud pound

-The Stroud pound is a local currency in use in Stroud, Gloucestershire.
+The Stroud pound is a local currency in use in Stroud, Gloucestershire, England.
 Unveiled on 12 September 2009, the scheme is the third local currency scheme introduced in England in recent years after the Totnes pound and the Lewes pound.

 History

 Launched on 12 September 2009, the scheme is an initiative of the local Transition Towns group.
-Unlike the Totnes pound and the Lewes pound, the scheme is based on the Chiemgauer, a community currency circulating in the Chiemgau region of Bavaria, Germany since 2003.
+Unlike the Totnes pound and the Lewes pound, the Stroud pound is based on the Chiemgauer, a community demurrage currency circulating in the Chiemgau region of Bavaria, Germany since 2003.
+The Stroud pound has a demurrage rate of 3% every six months.
 As of April 2010, 30 businesses in Gloucestershire are enrolled in the programme.

 On the day of the launch, local currency with a face value of over 1,000 Stroud pounds was sold.

 However, in 2011 only £4,000 worth of Stroud pounds were issued.
 Some local businesses complained about the hassle and said customers still supported them but preferred to use sterling.

 In 2015 a discussion on a possible re-launch was held.